 Ellen at ‘Confessions of an Overworked Mom‘ created the perfect Zen garden tutorial because she encourages you to make it your own.
 (She also tells you where to get those mini sand rakes!)
 Collect stones or shells during your next vacation and make a meaningful memory Zen garden!

 This colorful Zen garden from ‘Nous Decor‘ uses a succulent under the sand.
 They say you can water it through the sand, but you could also do this project with a faux succulent or an air plant as well.
 What’s your favorite color that makes you think of your garden happy place?

 Lastly, if DIY’ing these is just too much work (oh, come on! :)) then we found this mini Zen garden that really captured our attention.
-You can order it with one of four different sand spheres that make different patterns in the sand… This is really cool!
-Find it at ‘Olander Earthworks‘.
+It comes with four different sand spheres that make different patterns in the sand… This is really cool!
+Find it at Amazon.